arthur7373/linux-training/level2/2-3-Boot-process.md

 This file contains menu information.
 The GRUB 2 configuration file, grub.cfg, is generated during installation, or by invoking the /usr/sbin/grub2-mkconfig utility, and is automatically updated by special command line tool for configuring GRUB, called grubby, each time a new kernel is installed.

-When regenerated manually using grub2-mkconfig, the file is generated according to the template files located in /etc/grub.d/, and custom settings in the /etc/default/grub file.
+When regenerated manually using **grub2-mkconfig**, the file is generated according to the template files located in /etc/grub.d/, and custom settings in the /etc/default/grub file.

-Edits of grub.cfg will be lost any time grub2-mkconfig is used to regenerate the file, so care must be taken to reflect any manual changes in /etc/default/grub as well.
+Edits of **grub.cfg** will be lost any time **grub2-mkconfig** is used to regenerate the file, so care must be taken to reflect any manual changes in /etc/default/grub as well.

-The /etc/default/grub file is used by the grub2-mkconfig tool.
+The `/etc/default/grub` file is used by the grub2-mkconfig tool.
-Any manual changes to /etc/default/grub require rebuilding the grub.cfg file.
+Any manual changes to **/etc/default/grub** require rebuilding the grub.cfg file.
-Menu Entries in grub.cfg
+Menu Entries in **grub.cfg**
 Among various code snippets and directives, the grub.cfg configuration file contains one or more menuentry blocks, each representing a single GRUB 2 boot menu entry.
 These blocks always start with the menuentry keyword followed by a title, list of options, and an opening curly bracket, and end with a closing curly bracket.
 Anything between the opening and closing bracket should be indented.

 Each menuentry block that represents an installed Linux kernel contains linux on 64-bit IBM POWER Series, linux16 on x86_64 BIOS-based systems, and linuxefi on UEFI-based systems.
 Then the initrd directives followed by the path to the kernel and the initramfs image respectively.
 If a separate /boot partition was created, the paths to the kernel and the initramfs image are relative to /boot.
 In the example above, the initrd /initramfs-3.8.0-0.40.el7.x86_64.imgline means that the initramfs image is actually located at /boot/initramfs-3.8.0-0.40.el7.x86_64.img when the root file system is mounted, and likewise for the kernel path.